ADA Requirements for Retail Stores: Setting Your Business Up for SuccessArticle published on Apr 03, 2018

 When it’s readily achievable, retail stores have to adapt one or more of their dressing rooms to allow customers using wheelchairs or other mobility devices to access them easily.

 If this isn’t readily achievable, alternative ‘dressing room’ methods can be employed.
 For example, allowing for a liberal return policy that gives customers ample time to take items home, try them on, and return them is a viable option.

-If your business provides customers a restroom, there are very specific guidelines you must meet to make that restroom accessible if readily achievable.
+If your business provides customers with a restroom, there are very specific guidelines you must meet to make that restroom accessible if readily achievable.

-For example, a toilet must be installed with the top of the seat between 17 - 19” above the floor, located between 16 - 18” from the side wall to the center line or 17 - 19” from the side wall to the centerline if it is considered an ambulatory accessible toilet.
+For example, a toilet must be installed with the top of the seat between 17 - 19” above the floor, located between 16 - 18” from the side wall to the center line or 17 - 19” from the side wall to the center if it is considered an ambulatory accessible toilet.

-To make sure the restroom in your store is ADA compliant, consult the ADA’s design standards.
+To make sure the restroom in your store is ADA-compliant, consult the ADA’s design standards.